 - The Stoneham Chamber of Commerce Business Scholarship: This scholarship is awarded ideally to a student pursuing a business-oriented career.

-- Online Application Form.
-Please complete the online application form found here.
+- Online Application Form (10 points): Please complete the online application here.

-- Personal Essay: Your personal essay should be approximately 500 words and address the following:
+- Personal Essay (20 points): Your personal essay should be approximately 500 words and address the following:

 The mission of the Stoneham Chamber of Commerce is to promote local business, develop a positive economic environment and contribute to the betterment of the community.
 Our Chamber members recognize their obligation to give back to the communities in which they live and work.
 Looking toward the future, how do you see your business career enhancing the community

-- Teacher/Guidance Counselor Reference: The completed reference should not include the candidate’s name or identifying labels.
+- Teacher/Guidance Counselor Reference (5 points): The completed reference should not include the candidate’s name or identifying labels.
 The person making the recommendation should sign and date his/her submission.

-- Personal Reference: This reference can be any adult who can speak to the candidate’s character.
+- Personal Reference (5 points): This reference can be any adult who can speak to the candidate’s character.
 The completed reference should include the author’s relationship to the candidate.
 It should not include the candidate’s name or identifying labels.
 The person making the recommendation should sign and date his/her submission.